FlipOneForEtx/trexchat/README.md

 ## Development Status

-The current Berty implementation is using the [Wesh Protocol](https://berty.tech/docs/protocol/), which means the encryption technique is safe, and it works as a peer-to-peer app!
+The current TrexChat implementation is using the [Wesh Protocol](https://berty.tech/docs/protocol/), which means the encryption technique is safe, and it works as a peer-to-peer app!

-Alas, Berty has not yet been hardened, so please avoid using it on devices with weak sandboxes, such as unpatchable devices that use old Android versions.
+TrexChat has not yet been hardened, so please avoid using it on devices with weak sandboxes, such as unpatchable devices that use old Android versions.

 The current Wesh Protocol is _partially implemented_.